wso2-extensions/esb-connector-file/docs/topics.md

 * setUserDirIsRoot [optional]: Set to true if you want to use root as the user directory.
 * setStrictHostKeyChecking [optional]: Sets the host key checking to use .e.g., no.
 * includeParentDirectory [optional] : Set to true if you want to include the parent directory.
+* sftpIdentities [optional]: Location of the private key.
+* sftpIdentityPassphrase [optional]: Passphrase of the private key.

 **Sample request**